doxxedd/dinari.ca/content/posts/amateursctf/rewrite-it-in-zig.md

 So now we need to find some [ROP Gadgets](https://ctf101.org/binary-exploitation/return-oriented-programming/) (small and useful snippets of assembly that already exist in the binary) and manipulate them in a way that first we read "/bin/sh" from our input into a writable memory location and then call that address to spawn a shell.
 The process of sequentially executing these gadgets, for an exploit is called **ROP Chaining**.

 #### Stage 1: reading to write? yes.
-So we first need to call `read(0, .bss, 8)` to read the 8 byte string "bin/sh" from our input into a writable memory section (.bss)
+So we first need to call the `read(0, .bss, 8)` syscall to read the 8 byte string "bin/sh" from our input into a writable memory section (.bss)
 ([read() man page](https://man7.org/linux/man-pages/man2/execve.2.html))
 #### Stage 2: spawn shell
 Now we can call `execve(.bss, 0, 0)` to spawn a shell (.bss contains our "/bin/sh" string)